strawberry-graphql/strawberry/docs/guides/schema-export.md

 You can export your schema using the following command:

-    strawberry export_schema app
+    strawberry export-schema app:schema

-where `app` is the path to a file containing a Strawberry schema.
+where `schema` is the name of a Strawberry schema symbol and `app` the name of the module containing the symbol.

-In order to store the exported schema in a file, pipes can be utilized:
+In order to store the exported schema in a file, pipes or redirection can be utilized:

-    strawberry export_schema app > schema.graphql
+    strawberry export-schema app:schema > schema.graphql